-Every French national has the right to return to France at any time, to find themselves accommodation and to look for employment.
-The process for moving back to France is the same as when you leave France, just the other way around!
+Every French citizen has the right to return to France at any time to look for accommodation and find a job.
+The procedure for returning to France is the same as for leaving France, only the other way round!

-Important: Deregister in your host country, compile a relocation inventory list of the household effects that you are relocating with back to France and check the entry and customs requirements (69)
+Important: Deregister in your host country, compile a relocation inventory list of the household effects that you are relocating with back to France and check the entry and customs requirements (6)